 Understand treatment and recovery options.

 Depending on the type of addiction, there are different options for getting the help you need.
 Each service branch has a substance use program.
 Treatment for military family members struggling with addiction is covered under TRICARE.
-The Moyer Foundation hosts free traditional camp activities and mentoring support for children at Camp Mariposa.
+Eluna hosts free traditional camp activities and mentoring support for children at Camp Mariposa.
 You can also find help through 12-step support groups.
-To find a program near you, call the National Clearinghouse for Alcohol and Drug Information hotline at 800-729-6686.
+To find a program near you, call SAMHSA’s National Helpline at 800-662-4357 or find treatment centers online.